Transl8 Documentation

 AEC-Domain Intelligence

 Generic translation tools produce incorrect results for architectural content.
 "Plant Room" gets translated as vegetation.
 "WC" gets a literal translation instead of the local equivalent.
 "Riser" becomes "something that rises" instead of a vertical services shaft.
-Transl8 uses an AI translation engine with AEC-specific system prompts and built-in glossaries that understand construction terminology, producing industry-standard translations that architects actually use on real projects.
+Transl8 uses an AI translation engine with AEC-specific system prompts and built-in glossaries that understand construction terminology, producing industry-standard translations that architects, engineers, and BIM teams actually use on real projects.

 Four-Phase Translation Pipeline

-Every translation request goes through four phases to maximise accuracy and minimise API costs:
+Every translation request goes through four phases to maximise accuracy:

-1. Glossary lookup -- project and built-in glossary terms are applied first (instant, free, deterministic)
+1. Glossary lookup — project and built-in glossary terms are applied first (instant, deterministic)

-2. Translation memory -- previously translated text is recalled from the per-project database (instant, free)
+2. Translation memory — previously translated text is recalled from the per-project database (instant)

-3. AI batch translation -- only new, untranslated text is sent to the Claude API in optimised batches
+3. AI batch translation — only new, untranslated text is sent to the AI translation engine in optimised batches

 Supported Element Types

-Transl8 scans fourteen categories of translatable content, accessible via the category sidebar on the left of the main dialog.
+Transl8 scans fourteen categories of translatable content, accessible via the category tabs along the top of the main dialog.
 When "All Categories" is selected, items are sorted alphabetically by category.

 Category What Gets Translated Notes